 In addition to the aforementioned minimum stay and ticket requirement, Disney’s fine print indicates that the offer applies only to Value Resorts, excluding the Little Mermaid rooms at Art of Animation and campsites.

-Note that the free meal for 2018 is not the standard Disney Dining Plan definition.
+Note that the free meal is not the standard Disney Dining Plan definition.
 Instead, you get a quick service meal consisting of an entree and 1 non-alcoholic beverage.
 No snack, alcoholic beverage, or refillable mug.
 If you want more than just the single free meal, you can upgrade to the Quick Service or Standard Disney Dining Plan at a discounted (prorated) price.

 While Walt Disney World obfuscates the dollar amount of many of their discounts, the ‘value’ of the Summer Meal Plan Offer is pretty easy to reverse engineer by subtracting the upgrade cost from the full price of the various Disney Dining Plans.
 In the case of this deal, the dollar value is roughly $19 per adult or $8 per child.
 (That’s the objective value assigned to the meal by Disney–you can always leverage the Disney Dining Plan to make it worth more…or use it poorly to make it worth less.)